 \section{Introduction}

-The success of standard learning algorithms relies heavily on the independent and identically distributed (i.i.d.) assumption of training and test data.
-However, in real-world applications, such assumption is often violated due to the varying circumstances, selection bias, and other reasons \citep{meinshausen2015maximin}.
-Thus, learning a model that generalizes on out-of-distribution (OOD) data has recently attracted great attention.
-According to \citep{ye2021ood}, the OOD data can be categorized into data with \emph{diversity shift} \citep{li2017deeper} or \emph{correlation shift} \citep{arjovsky2019invariant}.
-Roughly speaking, there is a mismatch of the spectrum and a spurious correlation between training and test distributions for the two shifts, respectively.
-Compared with diversity shift, correlation shift is less explored \citep{ye2021ood}.
-However, \citet{geirhos2018imagenet,beery2018recognition,xie2020in,wald2021calibration} have shown the misleading spurious correlation that works for training data may no longer hold on test data.
+The success of standard learning algorithms rely heavily on the identically distributed assumption of training and test data.
+However, in real-world, such assumption is often violated due to the varying circumstances, selection bias, and other reasons \citep{meinshausen2015maximin}.
+Thus, learning a model that generalizes on out-of-distribution (OOD) data has attracted great attentions.
+The OOD data \citep{ye2021ood} can be categorized into data with \emph{diversity shift} or \emph{correlation shift}.
+Roughly speaking, there is a mismatch of the spectrum and a spurious correlation between training and test distributions under the two shifts, respectively.
+Compared with diversity shift, correlation shift is less explored \citep{ye2021ood}, while the misleading spurious correlation works for training data may deteriorate model's performance on test data \citep{beery2018recognition}.

-In this paper, we formally characterize the correlation shift as follows.
-Suppose there exist spurious attributes in the data, e.g., the gender of a celebrity's face for the task of classifying the hair color (Figure \ref{fig:waterbirds}).
-The correlation between the class label and such spurious attributes is the spurious correlation, which may vary from training to test data.
-Based on a theoretical characterization of the correlation shift, we show that given the class label, the model which conditionally independent of spurious attributes has stable performance across training and OOD test data.
-Hence, we propose a metric \emph{conditional spurious variation} (CSV, Definition \ref{def:csv}) to measure such conditional independence.
-With the class label given, the proposed CSV is the conditional variation of a model over spurious attributes.
-Moreover, we prove the proposed CSV controls the OOD generalization error.
-To the best of our knowledge, this property has not been explored by existing metrics related to OOD generalization \citep{hu2020domain,mahajan2021domain}, our CSV can control the OOD generalization error.
+The correlation shift says, for the spurious attributes in data, there exists variation of (spurious) correlation between class label and such spurious attributes from training to test data (Figure \ref{fig:waterbirds}).
+Based on a theoretical characterization of it, we show that given the class label, the model which is conditionally independent of spurious attributes has stable performance across training and OOD test data.
+Then, a metric \emph{Conditional Spurious Variation} (CSV, Definition \ref{def:csv}) is proposed to measure such conditional independence.
+Notably, in contrast to the existing metrics related to OOD generalization \citep{hu2020domain,mahajan2021domain}, our CSV can control the OOD generalization error.